-If you want your notebook to go into standby mode on closing the lid while your notebook is plugged in, change the settings as follows:
+If you want your notebook to go into standby mode by closing the lid, while your notebook is plugged in, you have to do following setting:

-- 1. In the Setup, go to System > Registry > system > actions > lid > ac. - 2.
-Set Lid close action while plugged in to Suspend (Default: Turn off display)

-3. Click Apply or Ok to save the setting
+- 1. Go under IGEL Setup to System > Registry > system > actions > lid > ac. - 2.
+Set Lid close action while plugged in to Suspend.
+(Default: Turn off display) - 3.
+Click Apply or Ok to save the setting.

-If you want your notebook to go into standby mode on closing the lid while your notebook is not plugged in, change the settings as follows:
+If you want your notebook to go into standby mode by closing the lid, while your notebook isn't plugged in, you have to do following setting:

-- 1. In the Setup, go to IGEL Setup to System > Registry > system > actions > lid > battery. - 2.
+- 1. Go under IGEL Setup to System > Registry > system > actions > lid > battery. - 2.
 Set Lid close action while not plugged in to Suspend.
 (Default: Turn off display) - 3.
-Click Apply or Ok to save the setting. - if you want that the notebook to turn off the display after the lid has been closed, change the following setting to switch off the notebook internally: - 1.
-In the Setup, go to System > Registry > sessions > user_display0 > options > lid_events. - 2.
+Click Apply or Ok to save the setting. - (i) If you want that the notebook turn off display after closing the lid, it makes sense to set the following setting to switch off the notebook internally: - Go under IGEL Setup to System > Registry > sessions > user_display0 > options > lid_events. - 2.
 Enable React on lid open and close event. - 3.
 Click Apply or Ok to save the setting.